 7) BPA’s allocation of costs among the Composite, Non-Slice, and Slice Cost Pools will recognize the types of costs distinct to the type of service associated with each Cost Pool.

 8) The public customers have entered into a long-term CHWM Contract with BPA, which commits the public customer to purchase (and BPA to supply) electric power for the duration of the contract (as described therein) at rates that recover BPA’s total system costs consistent with Section 7 of the Northwest Power Act.
-In view of this long-term commitment, and potential future long-term commitments incorporating the PRDM, the revenues and costs associated with the sales of secondary energy be treated in a manner that recognizes BPA’s long-standing treatment of these revenues.
+In view of this long-term commitment, and potential future long-term commitments incorporating the PRDM, the revenues and costs associated with the sales of secondary energy will be treated in a manner that recognizes BPA’s long-standing treatment of these revenues.
 Specifically:

 a) all revenues forecast by BPA from its sale of secondary energy produced by the Federal Base System and other resources acquired by the Administrator will continue to be credited to power rates pursuant to Northwest Power Act Section 7(g) against costs that are properly allocated to rates for recovery from sales of power for use within the region; and